Sawrz/docker-configs/cryptpad/README.md

 1. Enter the URL you want CryptPad to be reachable in `URL`.

 1. Enter a sandbox URL you want CryptPad to be reachable in `SANDBOX_URL`.
-That URL is not very important in production environments, but its included for the sake of completeness.
+That URL is not very important in a production environment, but it's here for the sake of completeness.

 ### Setup the URLs